 23. In Annex 1 you will find more detailed information about all the applications and complaints that can be made to the Industrial Court.
-There is no facility for employees to bring any of the three complaints above to the Industrial Court if the agreement is a pre-existing one rather than a negotiated agreement or the standard provisions.

 Industrial Court Proceedings

 24. The Industrial Court will be even-handed in its application of the provisions of the Regulations.
 The procedures will be as user-friendly as possible for employers, employees and their representatives.